 Each class has its own Google Classroom where work can be set and assessed on most devices.
-If your child is not sure what to do she can email her teacher.
+If your child is not sure what to do they should speak to their teacher.

 What we expect from your child

-It is important that your child engages with home learning and they stick to their timetable.
+It is important that your child engages with learning, if they are able to.
 If they aren’t engaging with the learning, we’ll provide additional support through monitoring engagement, phone calls home and intervention.

 What you can do to help

 We kindly ask for your support so that we can continue to provide high-quality education for your child and please contact us if you have any issues.

 1. What parents can do if their child is well enough to work from home?

 If your child does not have access to the appropriate ICT equipment to continue with education remotely, they will be provided with a laptop from school.
-Information is already available on the school website that offers guidance to parents about remote learning and they will be reminded of this.
-If in any doubt contact your child’s pastoral team. (links below).
+Information is already available on the school website that offers guidance to parents about blended learning and they will be reminded of this.
+If in any doubt contact your child’s behaviour for learning team.

 2. How long will the work you set take students to complete?

 The work will be set for students via Google Classroom and each piece will take the duration of a 50-minute lesson.
-Students can access their lessons remotely via Google Meets to be involved in blended learning with their peers and class teachers.
 Work will be provided for the duration of the student's time away from school.
 This should be approximately 5 hours a day.

 3. How we will provide feedback:

 Feedback will be provided in different ways in different subjects.
-It may take the form of emails, verbal or written comments on work that has been digitally submitted, or via Google Meets or phone calls.
+It may take the form of Google Classroom comments, verbal or written comments on work that has been digitally submitted, or phone calls home.